csaez/csaez.github.io/src/content/2015-02-09_switching-to-vim.md

 ### Why switching?

-All started by watching a [video on youtube][vyt], I never consider switching or anything, it was plain and simple curiosity about this old, clunkly and weird editor.
+All started by watching a [video on youtube][vyt], I never considered switching or anything, it was plain and simple curiosity about this old, clunky and weird editor.

-I learned that it shouldn't look as uggly as the default configuration, the modes actually make sense (no more keyboard/mouse switching, yey!), there's an an active community behind it writing plugins and, most importantly, it's free and open source.
+I learned that it shouldn't look as ugly as with the default settings, modes actually made sense (no more keyboard/mouse switching, yey!), there's an an active community writing plugins and, most importantly, it's free and open source.

-"Interesting! but I won't switch just because of that" I though... yeah, right.
+"Interesting! but I won't switch just because of that" I thought... yeah, right.

-Since that day on, every time I had to grab the mouse to select or move around some text, something inside me yells: _you are doing it wrong!_... and I don't know you, but I used to grab the mouse to move around _a lot!_
+Since that day on, every time I had to grab the mouse to select or move around some text, something inside me yells: _you are doing it wrong!_... and I don't know you, but I used to grab the mouse to move around a lot!

 So, a couple of weeks later I decided to give it a try.